stgl/pymccrgb/README.md

 ```

 ### Requirements

-This package is developed for Linux/OS X and Python 3.6+.

 The LibLAS C library is required for MCC and `pymccrgb`.
 The MCC wrapper also
 requires Boost and the C++11 standard library, which are likely installed as